greybrunix/bed/README.md

 # BED

-A line editor for personal use aptly named Bruno EDitor after myself.
+A line editor for personal use aptly named bed (Bruno EDitor, pronounced bee-eh-dee) after myself.

 As a line editor it takes inspiration from the official standard UNIX editor ed.